-We set boundaries all the time.
 We inform people of who we are and how to treat us by the boundaries we establish.
 When we set healthy boundaries we are able to create healthy relationships.

 Our personal boundaries are formed out of our beliefs, past experiences and social and family conscience.
 They are guidelines we create to identify what are reasonable and acceptable behaviours for others around us and how we respond if someone steps out of those limits.